MMAkbar993/erdfoo/README.md

 ## Notes

-- All images should be placed in the `public/assets/images/` directory for the current paths to work
-- The CSS file has been moved to `src/assets/css/style.css`
 - All components use Vue 3 Composition API with `<script setup>`
 - Swiper instances are properly initialized and cleaned up in lifecycle hooks
 - The project uses Vite as the build tool for fast development and optimized production builds